CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'track whales', 'monitor large transfers', 'check whale activity', 'exchange inflows', 'watch wallet'.
-These are realistic phrases a user would naturally use.
+Excellent coverage of natural trigger terms: 'track whales', 'monitor large transfers', 'check whale activity', 'exchange inflows', 'watch wallet', 'whale wallet movements', 'exchange flows'.
+These are terms users would naturally use when requesting this functionality.

 3 / 3